-The education program (M.S. in CSD and M.A.) in Speech-Language Pathology at Baylor University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Blvd., Rockville, MD, 20850, (301) 296-5700.
+The Master of Science program (M.S.) in Speech-Language Pathology at Baylor University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Blvd., Rockville, MD, 20850, (301) 296-5700.
 The requirements governing the selection of courses and clinical practicum experiences must be individualized based upon the date when a student begins the program and the courses that he or she takes.
 Therefore, all students must consult with the Graduate Program Director for guidance in fulfilling the American Speech-Language-Hearing Association's standards.

-Students with an undergraduate major in communication sciences and disorders must complete forty-five semester hours for the degree of Master of Science in Communication Sciences and Disorders.
-A comprehensive examination is required for this degree.
-The Master of Arts degree in communication sciences and disorders requires the completion of forty-two semester hours, three of which are earned by completion of a thesis.
+Students with an undergraduate major in communication sciences and disorders must complete forty-five semester hours and a comprehensive examination for the degree of Master of Science.
+A Thesis Track is available which requires written approval from a faculty member who is willing to act as the thesis committee chair and the Graduate Program Director.
+Students on the Thesis Track are required to defend their thesis and are not exempt from taking the comprehensive examination.
+The Thesis Track requires the completion of forty-two semester hours, three of which are earned by completion of a thesis.